 We may live in Florida, but that doesn’t mean that your air conditioning system can’t freeze up.
 If you’re currently dealing with a frozen air handler, it’s important to know what caused this part of your system to freeze over so you can remedy the situation.

-Fortunately, for Florida homeowners, a frozen air handler is often an easy and inexpensive fix.
+Fortunately, a frozen air handler is often an easy and inexpensive fix for Florida homeowners.
 Read on to learn why this happens and what you can do about it.

 Air handlers freeze for a variety of reasons.
 Here are the most common culprits: